Common attack targets

 High

-WordPress malware uploads
+WordPress malware uploads, Web shell uploads

 ▶ File type verification (magic numbers). ▶ Store uploads outside webroot. ▶ Scan with ClamAV.